mojtabaAmir/mojtabaamir/README.md

 - 🔭 I’m currently working on ondycal
 - 🌱 I’m currently learning rust
-- 👯 I’m looking to collaborate on pydantic and substrate
+- 👯 I’m looking to collaborate on substrate and ondycal
 - 🤔 I’m looking for help with Ondycal-python and Ondical-rust
 - 💬 Ask me about Python, Django, Fastapi, Pydantic, Cryptocurrency
 - 📫 How to reach me: mamirabadian@gmail.com